-- This is a time when fewer people are moving and so moving companies are not only more available, but often times they will charge you less.
+This is a time when fewer people are moving and so moving companies are not only more available, but often times they will charge you less.

 Unpredictable weather such as heavy snow, sleet, ice and freezing temperatures can greatly affect your move in more ways that one.
 Lets go over some important aspects of a winter relocation process.

-- The months of winter are considered to be an off-peak season for the moving industry.
+The months of winter are considered to be an off-peak season for the moving industry.
 Most reputable moving companies lower their rates by nearly 30% during off-peak seasons.

-- Winter is notoriously slow for apartment hunting, usually yielding lower rent costs from landlords looking to fill empty apartment units.
+Winter is notoriously slow for apartment hunting, usually yielding lower rent costs from landlords looking to fill empty apartment units.
 Make sure to seek assistance from a reputable moving company who has significant experience in dealing with moves during cold weather.

-- Packing for a winter move is very similar to packing for a move any other time of year with one exception.
+Packing for a winter move is very similar to packing for a move any other time of year with one exception.
 You need to be careful with items that can be damaged from inclement weather.

 *Read tips for packing fragile items.

 If you don’t already own, invest in some much needed winter tools, such as a shovel, ice scraper and salt.
 Keep the sidewalks and driveway clear.

 If there is a lot of snow on the ground, your vehicle or the moving truck may become stuck or you may have to dig a path to your new apartment when you arrive.

 Keep it Clean

 Winter brings all kinds of mud, snow and slush.
 You don’t want the movers to track all of this dirt and debris into your house, even if you are moving out.

 Get your pet(s) to a warm, secure place before the movers arrive at your home.
 You don’t want them to sneak out of the house and get lost in freezing temperatures.

-*Plese check our tips for moving with pets.
+*Please check our tips for moving with pets.

 This is a general rule throughout your entire relocation process, not just the day of.
 Keeping an eye on the weather well in advance to your move day will give you an idea of what to expect and better prepare.
 Keep checking throughout the day because conditions might change.

 Winterize your car before the move.
 Make sure your tires and brakes are in good condition, all fluids are full, your battery is fully charged, and the heater is working well.